 Etharkkum Thunindhavan 2022 Movie Cast, Trailer, Story, Release Date, Poster

-Etharkkum Thunindhavan Movie (2022):Etharkkum Thunindhavan is an Indian upcoming Tamil language action drama film directed by Pandiraj.
-Star Cast Shreyas Talpade and Rajpal Yadav playing lead role in This movie. in The film is scheduled to be released on 4 February 2022 The film will be premiere on Theatres.
+Etharkkum Thunindhavan Movie (2022):Etharkkum Thunindhavan is an Indian upcoming Kannada language drama film directed by Chandramohan, Guru Deshpande, Kiran Kumar, Raghu Shivamogga, Akash Srivatsa.
+Star Cast Shreyas Talpade and Rajpal Yadav playing lead role in This movie. in The film is scheduled to be released on January 2022 The film will be premiere on Theatres.

 Story